 Walk on the path of fire

-Poems by Harivansh Rai Bachchan have also been motivational to many.
-‘Agneepath’ is one such Poem where people turn to for inspiration.
+Agneepath poem by Harivansh Rai Bachchan has been a motivation to many people.
 It is said that Bachchan wrote this poem when the freedom struggle had gained intensity to motivate those participating in it.
-Through this poem Bachchan conveys that regardless of how daunting a path may seem, one must carry on relentlessly.
+Through this poem, Bachchan conveys that regardless of how daunting a path may seem, one must carry on relentlessly.
 In this poem Bachchan brings up the theme of life and its inherent struggle and over the course, it turns prescriptive when Harivansh Rai Bachchan asks his readers to take it in the right stead and keep moving without a halt.
-‘Agneepath’ is also one of his poems that were incorporated into the movies of his son Amitabh Bachchan.
+‘Agneepath’ is also one of his poems that was incorporated into the movies of his son Amitabh Bachchan.

 Koshish Karne Waalon ki Kabhi Haar Nhi Hoti